snap-research/GenAU/AutoCap/README.md

 ## Caption your custom dataset

 If you want to caption a large dataset, we provide a script that works with multigpus for faster inference.
-- Prepare your custom dataset by following the instruction in the dataset prepeartion README (TODO) and run
+- Prepare your custom dataset by following the instruction in the [dataset preperation README](../dataset_preperation/README.md) and run

 ```shell
 python scripts/caption_dataset.py \